-7. If your representation is seeking a modification, do you consider it necessary to part of the examination? o participate at th ne oral X No, I do not wish to participate at the oral examination Yes, I wish oral examin to participate at t ation the 8.
-If you wish to participate at the oral part of the examination, please outline who be necessary: $\hfill\Box$ y you consider th nis to .
-Please note the Inspector will determine the most appropriate procedure to adoptive indicated that they wish to participate at the oral part of the examination. ot to hear those v vho Signature: Date: 05/12/14
+examination.
+7. If your representation is seeking a modification, do you consider it necessary part of the examination? to participate at th ne oral x No, I do not wish to participate at the oral examination Yes, I wish oral examin to participate at t the 8.
+If you wish to participate at the oral part of the examination, please outline whose necessary: $\hfill\Box$ ny you consider th nis to Please note the Inspector will determine the most appropriate procedure to ado have indicated that they wish to participate at the oral part of the examination. pt to hear those v vho Signature: Date: 12 December 2014

-Name or Organisation : David Scott, 52 Chilton Field Way 3.
-To which part of the Local Plan does this representation relate?
-Paragraph 6.111 Police Core Policy 44: Landscape Proposals Map 4.
-Do you consider the Local Plan is : 4.(1) Legally compliant Yes x No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes Х No Please mark as appropriate.
-5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
-Please be as precise as possible.
-If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your.
+Name or Organisation : 3.
+To which part of the Local Plan does s this represen tation relate?
+Paragraph 6.111 Policy Core Policy 44: Landscape Proposals Map 4.
+Do you consider the Local Plan is: 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No - х 4 (3) Complies with the Duty to co- operate Yes X No Please mark as appropriate.
+Please give details of why you cons is unsound or fails to comply with the copossible.
+If you wish to support the legal compliance with the duty to co-operate duty to co-operance or soundr ate.
+Please be as pre ness of the Local Plan cise as or its